Welcome to

 - Track 4: Molecular, Cellular and Tissue Biomechanics

-The Bachelor of Science in Biomedical Engineering requires 133 semester credit hours (SCH) for completion.
-Many students can claim credit by exam for some BSBME degree requirements through college credit for AP and entrance exam scores.
+The Bachelor of Science in Biomedical Engineering requires 132 semester credit hours for completion.
+Many students can claim credit by exam for some degree requirements through college credit from eligible exam scores (AP, IB, etc.).

 Our mission is to provide comprehensive academic advising and effective student success programming to support a rewarding and successful college experience for all BME students.
 We do this through personalized academic advising, professional and personal development support, student success programming and career transition workshops.